robertwmolby/GitHub-User-Summary-API/README.md

 ## Design
 This is a spring boot application with a single restful endpoint.
 Core classes within it:
 - UserSummaryController.java - handles the restful endpoint
 - UserSummaryService.java - handles the business logic for the endpoint.
-Calls GitHubApiClient to fetch data
+Calls GitHubApiClient to fetch data.
+Falls back to GitHubUserSummaryCache contents if an exception occurs while attempting to fetch the information via the GitHubApiClient.
 - GitHubApiClient.java - handles the API calls to github.
 Uses RestClient.
 Note that logic exists in this for repository fetches to address that GitHub technically does page on these requests and could return multiple pages of results.

 Beyond simply the general springboot/service handler, the following is included: